geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 ## 3. Javascript Tips

-JavaScript, not to be confused with Java, is a dynamic, general-purpose programming language often used in web development alongside HTML and CSS.
-Google Earth Engine (GEE) can also be accessed through a JavaScript API, which is what we are using at GeoHack.
+JavaScript, not to be confused with Java, is a programming language widely used in web development alongside HTML and CSS.

+You can teach yourself JavaScript using any number of online tutorials, such as those offered by [w3schools](https://www.w3schools.com/js/).

+At geohackweek, we access Google Earth Engine by entering JavaScript commands into an online integrated development environment (IDE) called the Code Editor.
+It is not necessary to formally learn JavaScript to work with Google Earth Engine.
+Below we provide examples and resources for getting started.

-### JavaScript API Basics
+### Basic JavaScript for GEE

-It's not necessary to formally learn JavaScript before learning how to work with the GEE JavaScript API.
  Here are a few basics useful for GEE, reproduced from the [Earth Engine 101 Beginner's Curriculum](https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit).

 {% highlight javascript %}
 // Line comments start with two forward slashes.
 Like this line.